Is Berlin expensive? What can you expect the prices in Berlin to be when travelling to this famous German city?

 Germany is well known for producing high-quality beer.
 In popular restaurants, bars and clubs, beer prices in Berlin for a 500ml glass of domestic draft will be about €3.50, but this should drop in more local establishments and if drinking a lower volume.
 In a supermarket, the same can be purchased for under a euro.
 A cocktail bought in a club will cost just under €10.

-To make your Berlin nightlife experience that little more German, or if you like techno music, then entry into a techno-club will cost around the €10 mark, with drinks in the same price bracket as mentioned above.
+To make your Berlin nightlife experience a little more German, or if you like techno music, then entry into a techno club will cost around the €10 mark, with drinks in the same price bracket as mentioned above.

 Some opera and classical music venues offer big discounts to students under 30 and the over 65s.
 Bargains can be had if you’re willing to stand or buy tickets directly from the box office during the late afternoon on the day of a performance, for example, at the Berliner Philharmoniker.
 Standard tickets for well-known operas will be about €30, but prices do vary so check online.